Pacifier weaning is a parenting challenge that parents often ask me about.

 Child with soother via Shutterstock

 - One reader said “Our doctor told us that babies like their pacifiers just like we like to use our own pillows.”
-It is comforting, so wait until they are over one year of age to remove it.
+It is comforting, so wait until they past the 1 year mark to remove it.

-- They are used to protect again sids.
+- Pacifiers are used to protect again sids.

 - If your baby loses his his pacifier in the night, try leaving several in the crib.
 That way, they can just reach and grab another one.